indication/OpenRedmine/doc/STORE.en.md

 * Cache data(downloaded issues) are stored WITHOUT encryption.
 To remove cache data immediately , open connection list - show menu - remove all cache
 * This is alpha release, so it is not safe for anything

-Features:
+Connection:
 * Allow to connect UNSAFE SSL sites powered by transdroid
+* Allow to connect via Basic Authentication
+* Get API key from web site semi-automatically
 * Connection via gzip(compresstion)

+Features:
 * View issues offline
-* Get API key from web site
 * Filter (Status/Tracker/Category/Priority,Some of them also buggy)

 Now testing:
 * All of features

 Working:
-* Renew method of getting issues from remote
 * Filter issues from remote or local

 Known issues:
 * App cannot close when the last activity is finished
-* Filter - Shows none when out of first view

 Release planing:
-* Journals (2013/01)
+* planning

 Thanks:
 * Great icons from Glyphish: http://glyphish.com